Springfield Plaza Cinemas

 Nearby Theaters

 Some might remember, with much fanfare, the development of the Jerry Lewis theater chain during the late-1960’s.
 The intent was to exhibit family oriented films.
 Most were basically designed twins seating 300 in each auditorium.
-This one operated on Liberty Street in Springfield.
+This Jerry Lewis Cinema on Liberty Street in Springfield was opened on March 8, 1972.

 Part of the Springfield Plaza shopping center, the theater changed management and ran second run films by the late-1970’s.
 The auditoriums were draped in red and had track curtains, which were unusual for many twins.
-Prior to demolition in the late-1980’s for the construction of a Stop & Shop supermarket, a third theater was added.
+It had added a third screen prior to its closing in 1986.

 Ironically, a Regal megaplex exists behind the shopping center where plans were to build a theater long before the Jerry Lewis Cinemas.